rlivings39/learning-ai/python-lessons/README.md

 The `__init__` method implements the constructor

+**Attribute** is anything accessed by `.`

+Classes were implemented late in Python and were designed with no change in function scoping rules.
+So they're just functions taking the instance as the first argument.

 ### Inheritance

 Python represents inheritance as `class Child(parent):`.
 Use `super()` to get a parent class instance `super().method()`